TheNishishiro/ColorGAN/README.md

 ## Using pretrained model

+(Download link to pretrained models can be found on the bottom)

 Just make sure these
 ```
         self.img_rows = 256 # Change this to your desired image height
         self.img_cols = 256 # Change this to your desired image width
 ```
 are set to the same values as the pretrained model used because the same values are being used to load and rescale images, if you use different values input might have a wrong shape.

+Then put images in your **input** folder.

+After running the program chose 2 from menu and insert model name as **face_v8** depending on your model

 ## Running the test